Fakirs

 I see a powerful and healthy tension in the word.
 I would like to use it as a critical tool, rather than as an insult, but I don’t plan to walk on eggshells.

-2 responses to “Fakirs”
+2 thoughts on “Fakirs”

 1. Good post!
 Now you’re getting into it.
 Insightful comments on an interesting topic, well introduced and well delivered.
 Keep ’em comin’.